VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Vector.md

 ## Bearer / Token Authentication

-This adds support for bearer/token authentication by defining the auth strategy and token fields
+This adds support for bearer/token authentication by defining the auth strategy and token fields:

 ```yaml
 sources: